JanusGraph/janusgraph/RELEASING.md

 action to be finished after your tag is submitted (Usually it takes about 10-15 minutes for this CI to be finished) for the draft release to be created.
 You will need to change the body of the draft release and replace `*MILESTONE_NUMBER*` with the correct milestone number associated to the release.
-You will also need to add `Tested Compatibility`, `Contributors`, and `Notable new features` to the release body.
+You will also need to add `Notable new features`, `Tested Compatibility`, `Installed versions in the Pre-Packaged Distribution`, and `Contributors` to the release body.
 Use the previous releases as a template.
+The versions can be copied from the changelog.
+You need to manually determine and mark the first-time contributors.

 It is recommended to keep the release in draft status until you're ready to start a vote.

 Notice, if your release is already created due to re-submitting the tag again the body of your release will not be changed.